 You’re not sleeping enough

 There’s a reason why it’s called beauty sleep.
 Not getting enough time under the covers has a disastrous impact on your mental and physical health.
 Research shows that people who sleep five hours or less are more likely to gain weight than those who sleep more.
-Better sleep essentially means less fat.
 And there are different reasons for that.
 Being tired makes you feel hungry so you're more likely to overeat and more likely to skip your workout.
 Sleep deprivation can also upset your hormone balance and encourage your body to store more fat.
 To go more in-depth, try following our tips on how to get better sleep.

 You’re too stressed

 We all know that stress is bad for us but did you know it could also be detrimental to your weight loss journey?
 When stressed, your body kicks into survival mode and starts producing cortisol, a hormone that increases appetite and makes your body hold on to fat more.
 Stress is a difficult condition to overturn—it’s not like there’s an off switch.
 That said, stress management is a thing and there are ways to bust stress or at least cope with it better.
 These include meditation, breathing exercises, yoga, or even walking in nature.
 Do your best to relax.

 Hydration plays a major role in weight loss because your body cannot burn fat if it is dehydrated.
 Drinking plenty of water is not only essential if you’re working out, it’s also a necessity if your goal is to lose weight.
 Water is a natural appetite suppressant, it helps to cleanse your body of waste and prevents water retention.
 Talk about an underrated ingredient!
 Aim for at least two liters of fluids per day.